Lotus-Gaming-DE/wcr-extractor/README.md

 1. Install dependencies: `./setup.sh --dev` for development or without `--dev` for runtime only.
 2. Run `python -m wcr_data_extraction.cli` to download the data.
-3. The results are written to `data/units.json` and `data/categories.json`.
+3. The results are written to `data/units.json`. `data/categories.json` is used as input only.

 ``--output`` legt den Pfad der Ergebnisdatei fest. ``--categories`` bestimmt die Kategorien-Definitionen. ``--timeout`` und ``--workers`` akzeptieren nur